shivannis/xandr-docs-public/xandr-docs/bidders/frequently-asked-questions-faq-for-enhanced-bidder-profiles.md

 Your account manager and services partner should have already discussed this with you.

-## Can I use legacy bidder profiles and Enhanced Bidder Profiles at the same time?
+## Can I use legacy bidder profiles and enhanced bidder Profiles at the same time?

 No, a bidder can only be on one version of the bidder profile.
 This prevents conflicting logic and confusion.<br><br>If you are a bidder on legacy bidder profiles, the profiles listed in `bidder.child_profiles` and `bidder.parent_profile_id` will be used on your bidder object.<br><br>If you are a bidder on Enhanced Bidder Profiles, your profiles with active set to `true` in the `/bidder-profile` API service are in effect.

-## What changes happened between the legacy and enhanced Bidder Profiles?
+## What changes happened between the legacy and enhanced bidder Profiles?

 All changes have been documented here: [Changelog for Enhanced Bidder Profiles](changelog-for-enhanced-bidder-profiles.md).